BestArc BTC500XP Plasma Cutter Review: CNC Pros & Cons

 • Cons

-• 1:1 Voltage output (no divider), which is less ideal for some THC controllers and may require caution.
+• 1:1 voltage output (no divider), which can be less ideal for some THC controllers.

-• High amperage draw on 120V, can overload home circuits.
+• High current draw on 120V, which can overload home circuits.

-• Limited manual and documentation; modes like “mesh” are not well explained.
+• Limited manual and documentation, and “mesh” mode is not clearly explained.

 🛠️ Practical Tips for Better Cuts

-1. Use an air regulator and adjust it while the torch is flowing.
-Fine adjustment changes arc quality and dross formation.
+1. Set air pressure while the torch is flowing.
+Small changes can reduce dross fast.

-2. If there is taper, reduce cut height and check arc voltage; both settings affect the cut kerf shape.
+2. If you see taper, lower cut height and re-check arc voltage.
+Both affect kerf shape.

 Frequently Asked Questions (FAQ)